Kajabi/sage-lib/README.md

 ### Conventional Commits

 This repository utilizes the
 [Conventional Commits Standard](https://www.conventionalcommits.org/en/v1.0.0/).
-Utilizing this standard allows us to automatically version our software during the Continuous Integration process and generate `CHANGELOG.md` files for each of the packages.
+Utilizing this standard allows us to automatically version our software during the Continuous Integration process and generate `CHANGELOG.md` files for each package.

 ### Unsure how to format your commit message?